 July, 2016 to the Present

-I have been devoting myself to volunteering, public speaking and writing while seeking my next big project.
-I moved to south Austin, then to an even more pleasant location in far western Austin this year.
+I moved to southwestern Austin in the beautiful Texas Hill Country in March, 2017.
 I am enjoying the natural beauty and friendly residents of the area.
 Shown above is a sunset Instagram of my new neighborhood (wording courtesy of the Over app).

-During this time, I also became a founding “ally” of Nonprofit Ally’s new interactive online platform, and wrote my first blog post, “Giving Thanks.”
-A few months later, I was the featured guest of a Nonprofit Ally podcast with founder Steve Vick, “Insider Tips from a Professional Grant Writer.”
+I was pleased to become a founding “ally” of Nonprofit Ally’s new interactive online platform, and I wrote my first blog post in fall, 2016, “Giving Thanks.”
+A few months later in 2017, I was the featured guest of a Nonprofit Ally podcast with founder Steve Vick, “Insider Tips from a Professional Grant Writer.”

 In January, I was pleased to step-up for colleagues at the Texas Solar Energy Society, to create a fifteen minute YouTube video for broadcast to the nonprofit’s membership during its annual meeting in Irving.
-The state of the industry update by Charlie Hemmeline of Texas Solar Power Association was designed to provide information in his absence from that important gathering.
-I used two iPhones to capture the video, then spliced it together with YouTube Video Editor.
+The state of the industry update by Charlie Hemmeline of Texas Solar Power Association provided information in his absence from that important gathering.
+I used two iPhones to capture the video, then spliced the videos together with YouTube Video Editor.
 I so enjoyed working on this, and donating my time to TSES.

 Thanks to Ricky Ribeiro of BizTech Magazine for sharing a quote by me in, “4 Pearls of Wisdom for Nonprofit Technology in 2017” (February, 2017).
 For my 2017 nonprofit predictions posted in fall, 2016, see Carolyn’s Nonprofit Blog.